elixir-git/xgit/README.md

 **This is very much a work in progress and not ready to be used in production.** What is implemented is well-tested and believed to be correct and stable, but much of the core git infrastructure is not yet implemented.
 There has been little attention, as yet, to measuring performance.

-**For information about the progress of this project,** please see the [**Reflog** (blog)](https://xgit.io).
+**For information about the progress of this project,** please see the [**Xgit Reflog** (blog)](https://xgit.io).

 ## Where Can I Help?

-This version of xgit replaces an earlier version which was a port from the [Java implementation of git, jgit](https://www.eclipse.org/jgit/).
+This version of Xgit replaces an earlier version which was a port from the [Java implementation of git, jgit](https://www.eclipse.org/jgit/).
 In coming days/weeks, I'll share more about the new direction and where help would be most welcome.

 For now, please see: